Kim Kardashian Posts Photos Of Her Wedding As Divorce Rumors Heat Up

 The final image shows Kim naked except for a pair of black tights as Riccardo and another individual waft a massive piece of gauzy white fabric trimmed in lace, which would eventually become her veil, over her.

-The gown featured by the then-head of Givenchy was custom crafted for her for the couple’s nuptials in 2014 in Florence. it features a triangular cut out at the waist, a thin white belt and a top that reaches past her collarbones.
+The gown featured by the then-head of Givenchy was custom crafted for her for the couple’s nuptials in 2014 in Florence.
+It features a triangular cut out at the waist, a thin white belt and a top that reaches past her collarbones.
 The skirt hugs her hips and then flares out at her knees, trailing behind her along the ground.

 The lace sleeves extend to her wrists, while the back is open except for the white belt.
 In all the photos, Riccardo is either chatting with her, looking on, or appears in the background.

 While the post isn’t aimed at addressing speculation over her marriage, it comes just as Kim and Kanye are facing rumors that their relationship is on the rocks.
-The drama began after Kanye appeared at a campaign function in South Carolina where he revealed to the world that he and his wife had considered aborting their eldest daughter North.
+The drama began after Kanye appeared at a campaign function in South Carolina and revealed that he and his wife had considered aborting their eldest daughter North.

 While he later apologized to her for airing their private matter in public, he retreated to his Wyoming ranch without his partner.
-There, he entertained a series of high profile friends, but reports indicate that his wife isn’t one of his trusted group.
+There, he entertained a series of high-profile friends, but reports indicate that his wife isn’t one of his trusted group.

 Kim later flew to see him and the couple reunited with a tear-filled conversation that led some to speculate that she was letting the rapper know that she wanted to end their marriage.